HenryLi-0/tape/CODEGUIDE.md

 **other directories in tape/**
 - `tape/resources/` : resources and things used (ex. test images, fonts)
-- `tape/storage/` : planned to be used for storing images the user uploads
+- `tape/storage/` : used for storing images the user uploads
+- `tape/tapes/` : used as a storage space for Tape projects (tapes)!
 - `tape/updatelogs/` : where my silly silly fingers type strange update logs about what i did today (programming and not programming sutff included)

 ### Probably something important: